PoCInnovation/Workshops/p2p/6.Create_a_proxy/README.md

 ### 📌 **Tasks**:

-- 📄 First, create a new file `ProxyOwnableUpgradable` in the `proxy` folder.
+- 📄 First, create a new file `ProxyOwnableUpgradable` in the `proxies` folder.
 - Create a contract `ProxyOwnableUpgradable` in the `ProxyOwnableUpgradable.sol` file.
   - 📈 This contract will be an upgrade of the `ProxyV2` contract.
   - To achieve this, the contract will inherit from the `ProxyV2` contract.
-- 💾 We need to store the `owner` address and the `version` which is a string.
-As learned in the previous step, we use storage slots to store these variables.
+- 💾 We need to store the `owner` address.
+As learned in the previous step, we use storage slots to store this variable.
   - The slot convention for the owner is `bytes32(uint256(keccak256("eip1967.proxy.owner")) - 1)`.
-  - Add public functions to get the owner and version values from the storage.
+  - Add public functions to get the owner value from the storage.
-  - Add internal functions to set the owner and version values in the storage.
+  - Add internal functions to set the owner value in the storage.
     - These functions must be called by other functions in the contract.
 - 🔎 Now, we need events to log changes in the implementation address and ownership:
-  - `event Upgraded(string version, address indexed implementation);`
+  - `event Upgraded(address indexed implementation);`
   - `event ProxyOwnershipTransferred(address previousOwner, address newOwner);`
   - Events are useful for debugging and keeping track of changes in the contract.
   - Events are declared at the beginning of the contract.